 I used to think paying down our student loans took the number one spot.
 However, after a series of health issues and careful research alongside a qualified holistic practitioner, I drew a different conclusion: What I put into my body every day has a direct impact on my physical, mental, and emotional wellbeing.
 And it’s worth investing in.

 Now, we don’t go crazy.
 I don’t buy every new hot supplement on the market and I still can’t afford free-range chicken, but we do our best while still leaving room to focus intently on paying down those loans and traveling once in a while.
-We’ve made amazing progress on our debt which will be paid off in full eventually.
+We’ve made amazing progress on our debt which will be paid off in full eventually (thanks again, YNAB budget).
 But we eat every single day, so an emphasis on this area was key for us.

-At first, I felt this was a strange topic to write about because it’s not about cutting back on spending.
-It’s about giving yourself permission to fully prioritize something that’s important to you—in all its glory (and cost).
+This isn’t an article about how to save money on groceries, it’s about giving yourself permission to fully prioritize something that’s important to you—in all its glory (and cost).
 But then I realized that’s pretty much all we write about here at YNAB.
 You cut spending in one area so that you can put those dollars towards the better thing, whatever it is for you.

 So, if you’d like to focus more on your health, or if you have a family member who requires a specialized diet, or you want to support the local farmers in your area, I’m here to say YES!
 Go for it!
 It may require trade-offs in other areas of your budget, so take time to reassess your priorities and make changes if you need to.

-Meal plan.
-Like Ben, we are big proponents of meal planning.
-It sets us up for success every single time.
-I am not a spreadsheet wizard like his wife is, so I pay for an app to organize everything for me.
+We are big proponents of meal planning.
+It sets us up for success every single time and does help cut down on how much we spend on groceries.
+I pay for an app to organize everything for me.
 I do all my shopping on Saturday mornings so we’re completely set for the week.
 This saves a lot of time and money because I’m only buying what we need for a set number of days.

-Cooking from scratch allows you to control the ingredients and is often way cheaper than buying pre-made food.
+Cooking from scratch allows you to control the ingredients and cuts down on grocery costs compared to buying pre-made food.
 I don’t particularly enjoy cooking, but there is something pretty satisfying about getting complete nourishment from something I made myself (and it’s easier for our small family size!)

-Pay for quality over quantity.
-Stores keep the freshest, whole foods on the perimeters.
-Fruits, veggies, dairy, eggs.
+My grocery list keeps me shopping primarily around the perimeters, where the freshest whole foods are kept: fruits, veggies, dairy, eggs.
 These are your friends.
 Venturing further into the center of the store will lead you to packaged, processed foods filled with preservatives and ingredients I’d pay money to hear people try to pronounce correctly.
-You might be able to stretch your dollar further in these areas, but this is not actually real food, though solid marketing tactics try to lead us to believe so.
-This way of life isn’t about paying more for a lot of cheap food.
-It’s about quality food that’s going to nourish and satiate us.
-And, more often than not, grass-fed meat and pesticide-free produce taste way better than conventional items.
-Because their rich flavors are more satisfying to the palate, you won’t feel the need to eat as much.
-Win-win!
+You might be able to stretch your dollar further in these areas, but this is not the food I want to fill my body list.

-Shop local.
 One of the best ways we can support our health, a sustainable food system, and our planet is to buy food grown in our own area.
 It’s also one of the best ways to ensure optimal taste!
 Go to your local farmer’s market and strike up a conversation with the vendors.
 Oftentimes, the person working the booth is the same person who grew the food.
-Ask these farmers about their practices.
-Is their produce truly organic?
-Do they use any form of pesticides or artificial growth hormones?
-Are their cows grass-fed and pasture-raised?
-Are their chickens raised in a humane way?
-Farmers are accustomed to answering these questions and the best will even invite you to stop by their farm to check things out for yourself.
-Don’t be hesitant to ask your questions—it’s important for both parties!

-Loosen up now and then!
-Around YNAB, we often say “rigid budgets break.”
+Here at YNAB, we often say “rigid budgets break.”
 The same is true when it comes to eating regimens.
-We do our best to eat with long-term health in mind, but we also have days when we eat donuts.
-We eat fast food.
+We do our best to eat with long-term health in mind, but there are days when we eat donuts.
+Fast food?
+Yep, sometimes.
 We have a regular “super cheap” meal that might consist of mac & cheese or nachos.
-Usually it’s for the sake of our budget and that’s okay!
+Usually it’s for the sake of our budget, and that’s okay!
 Eating beans and rice for three weeks so you can make an extra payment towards your credit card debt is totally fine if that becomes your priority.
 And a few days of it here and there won’t ruin your health!